-3. Vitamin D3 supplements also help restore function of the arterial wall called the endothelium.
+- Helps restore the function of the arterial wall called the endothelium.

 Clinical studies use doses in the range of 2000 IU to 10,000 IU per day.

-While these doses may see like a lot, a summer day in the sun can easily give you this much vitamin D3.
+While these doses may seem like a lot, a summer day in the sun can easily give you this much vitamin D3.
 Check with your doctor before taking higher doses of vitamin D3.

 Vitamin K2 and vitamin D3 work well together for heart health and what’s more important: they are two nutrients that are VERY deficient most likely if you aren’t supplementing them.

-Vitamin K2 reduces risk of calcification in the artery wall.
+Vitamin K2 reduces the risk of calcification in the artery wall.
 This is helpful for heart health because calcification increases plaque and narrowing of the arteries.
-This atherosclerosis increases risk of heart attack, stroke and more.

 Statin cholesterol drugs rob the body of vitamin K2 as well by reducing its metabolism in the body.